 Some of these features include one-touch auto-accompaniment, memory capacity for recording and playback, auto-play, lighted keys, and awesome sampling technology.
 Today, Casio makes more than just keyboards.
 They also create digital drum kits, digital guitars, and digital wind instruments.

 Tips for Buying a Keyboard for Beginners

-Not every keyboard is ideal for beginners.
+Not every keyboard is ideal for beginners and you also don't have to spend thousands of dollars on an acoustic piano when just starting out.
 While it is best to go with a keyboard that has a full 88 keys, it is not always necessary.
 There is plenty of learning that can be done on a smaller keyboard.
-Here are a few tips to keep in mind when buying a keyboard for beginners.
+Here are a few tips to keep in mind when buying a digital piano for beginners.